 Aş gricultural Opportunities - Proposed Actions Timeline Agency 1.
 Seek grant funding opportunities to support educational, marketing and outreach campaigns related to Penfield's agricultural heritage and current industry.
 Short-term GVRMA, NYSAM 2.
 Communicate regularly with property owners and farmers to identify issues and needs that the Town may be able to address locally or work with state and federal partners to advocate Penfield's local needs.
 Ongoing 3.
 Work with the Penfield Business Chamber (PBC) to identify opportunities agriculture-focused events and activities.
 Short-term PBC 4.
 Explore the creation of Town-sponsored farmers market events and create incentives to encourage Penfield-based vendors and agricultural goods.
 Mid-term GVRMA, NYSAM 5.
-Research, and implement where feasible, renewable energy production that may be appropriate for use and application on agricultural lands.
+Research, and implement where feasible, renewable energy production deemed appropriate for use and application on agricultural lands.
 Mid-term NYSERDA, NYSAM 6.
 Continue to ensure that Town policies, practices and standards that support agricultural uses, including agri-tourism are implemented and followed.
 Ongoing NYSAM 7.
 Review, and modify as needed, the limitations imposed on lands where development rights were purchased by the Town to identify modifications that may be needed if farming activity ceases in the future.
-Mid-Term Town Attorney, NYSAM
+Mid-Term Town Attorney, NYSAM 8.
+Identify regional and state resources and efforts related to agricultural preservation and share with Penfield's farmland owners and operators.
+Ongoing NYSAM, American Farm Bureau

-Na ntural Resources - Proposed Actions Timeline Agency 1.
-Update EPOD mapping for all natural features to ensure they accurately reflect natural conditions.
+N atural Resources - Proposed Actions Timeline Agency 1.
+Update EPOD mapping and regulations to ensure they accurately reflect existing conditions and provide effective management practices.
 Ongoing NYSDEC, USACE USFWS 2.
-Educate appropriate Town staff on identification of violations of EPOD.
+Educate appropriate Town staff on identification of violations of EPOD regulations.
 Ongoing 3.
-Engage in communication with residents on maintaining watercourses and the process for stream cleaning.
+Educate residents and property owners on maintaining watercourses and the process for stream cleaning.
 Ongoing 4.
 Develop educational opportunities for residents to learn good stewardship practices for wetlands on their properties.
-Short-Term NYSDEC, 5.
-Pursue participation in the FEMA Community Rating System (CRS) program.
+Short-Term NYSDEC 5.
+Investigate future participation in the FEMA Community Rating System (CRS) program and explore Town policies and/or code updates to incorporate CRS principles.
 Mid-Term FEMA, NYSDEC 6.
-Encourage Town staff to participate in training related to best practices for development within flood prone areas.
+Continue to encourage Town staff to participate in training related to best practices for development in and/or near sensitive natural features (e.g., flood prone areas).
 Ongoing 7.
-Work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., Brownfield programs).
+Continue to work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., Brownfield programs).
 Mid-Term NYSDEC, USEPA 8.
 Identify areas where habitat preservation practices can be implemented on Town property.
+Ongoing 9.
+Continue to implement local stormwater design standards that exceed state and federal design regulations.
+Ongoing 10 .
+Explore participation in the Tree City USA program to encourage effective tree preservation on town lands.
+Short-Term 11 .
+Promote the use of native plantings to enhance biodiversity and encourage pollinator habitat connectivity throughout the Town.
 Ongoing